Tensor Isomorphism by conjugacy of Lie algebras: Deciding pseudo-isomorphism of simple Lie modules

-where $\sigma$ is a permutation of $[n]$.
-It is prohibitively expensive to list all permutations as we did with the Dynkin diagram automorphisms.
-Even more thoughtful strategies have their limitations as Grochow proves pseudo-isomorphism in this setting is at least as hard as the Graph Isomorphism problem~\cite{Grochow:thesis}.
-There is an analogous situation for associative algebras---where it is equally futile to list all possible permutations---but an efficient solution exists in this case provided $|K|>n$ ~\cite{BW:mod-iso}*{Theorem~1.3}.
+where $\sigma$ is a permutation of $[n]:=\{1,\dots, n\}$.
+For large values of $n$ it would be prohibitively expensive to list all permutations as we did with the Dynkin diagram automorphisms.
+However, more thoughtful strategies also have their limitations: Grochow proved that pseudo-isomorphism in this setting is at least as hard as the Graph Isomorphism problem~\cite{Grochow:thesis}.

+There is an analogous situation for associative algebras---where it is equally futile to list all possible permutations---but an efficient solution exists in this case~\cite{BW:mod-iso}*{Theorem~1.3}.